 Safeguarding and Child Protection in school: Chase Bridge is committed to keeping all children safe.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Chase Bridge always considers the best interests of the child.
-If you have any concerns in relation to the safeguarding and protection of children please remember to record and report your concerns.
-Speak to the Designated Safeguarding Lead (DSL) Andrew King (Headteacher) or deputy designated staff Brian Ostro (Deputy Headteacher) or Sue Wood (Family Worker) as soon as reasonably possible and please remember to record and report; however you should not get involved in interviewing and interrogating children about any incident.
-All staff employed at Chase Bridge need to have read the Safeguarding and Child Protection Policy, a copy of which can be found in the staffroom next to the whiteboard.
+If you have any concerns in relation to the safeguarding and protection of children please remember to report your concerns immediately to a member of the safeguarding team and then email all members of the team.
+Speak to the Headteacher (Daniel Bishop) or the Designated Safeguarding Lead (Brian Ostro), or another member of the Safeguarding Team (Amy Gray, Kate Gauvain) as soon as possible and remember the importance of confidentiality with any incident you feel you should report.
+Further information is available in our Safeguarding Leaflet, which new visitors must read and sign to indicate they have understood the content of the leaflet.

+The key is to remember to record and report; however you should not get involved in interviewing and interrogating children about any incident.
+All staff employed at Chase Bridge need to have read the Safeguarding and Child Protection Policy, as well as Part I of Keeping Children Safe in Education (DfE).